ryasar79/reduxx/README.md

     Below is how you would update
-    a single property of the monkey object while preserving the other properties
+    a single property of the userProfile object while preserving the other properties
 */
 this.setState( previousState => {